fortran-lang/fortran-lang.org/learn/quickstart/derived_types.md

 type(t_pair) :: pair
 pair = t_pair(1, 0.5)
 ```
-{% include note.html content="The use of statement `sequence` presupposes that the data types defined below are neither of `allocatable` nor of `pointer` type.
-Furthermore, it does not imply that these data types  will be stored in memory in any particular form, there is no relation to `contiguous` attribute." %}
+{% include note.html content="The use of the statement `sequence` presupposes that the data types defined below are neither of `allocatable` nor of `pointer` type.
+Furthermore, it does not imply that these data types will be stored in memory in any particular form, i.e., there is no relation to the `contiguous` attribute." %}

-The _access-type_ attributes `public` and `private` if used, declare that all [member-variables] declared below will be automatically assigned the attribute accordingly.
+The _access-type_ attributes `public` and `private`, if used, declare that all member-variables declared below will be automatically assigned the attribute accordingly.

 The attribute `bind(c)` is used to achieve compatibility between Fortran's derived type and C's struct.